 Principal Investigators must demonstrate the ground-breaking nature, ambition and feasibility of their scientific proposal.
 The ERC research proposals are expected to take risks.
-It remains important, however, that the risk and how it will be managed be well thought through and addressed in the proposal.
+It remains important, however, that the risk and its management are well thought through and addressed in the proposal.